kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 Which means that in a well functioning software engineering company there is no really compromise to make or balance to find.
-The company should invest in as much quality as it can afford, because the cost of poor quality grossly outweights the cost of good quality.
+The company should invest in as much quality as it can afford, because the cost of poor quality grossly outweighs the cost of good quality.

 ## Another dimension